The Killer (1989 film): Music

 Tsui and Woo disagreed on the musical aspects of the film.
 For the opening scene, Woo wanted the singer to perform a jazz song and have the killer playing a saxophone.
 Tsui rejected this idea as he felt that the Hong Kong audiences did not understand or like jazz.
 Woo stated that he "had to change it to a Chinese song, the kind of song they always use in Hong Kong movies."
 Actress Sally Yeh who performed the Cantopop songs did not feel they were appropriate for the film.
 The songs were requested by the studio and written specifically for The Killer.

-The film's music was composed by Lowell Lo and edited by David Wu.
-A reoccurring musical theme is a haunting vibraphone theme which is first heard over the opening credits.
-The harmonica motif in the film was influenced by the soundtracks of Ennio Morricone, specifically the soundtrack to Once Upon a Time in America and used a bottle blower to give the music a haunting effect.
-David Wu said the influence of the Harmonica music in Sergio Leone's western films was a strong influence on his work.
+The film score was composed by Lowell Lo and edited by David Wu.
+A recurring motif is a haunting vibraphone theme which is first heard over the opening credits.
+The harmonica motif in the film was influenced by the soundtracks of Ennio Morricone, specifically the soundtrack to Once Upon a Time in America, and used a bottle blower to give the music a haunting effect.
+David Wu said the harmonica music in Sergio Leone's western films was a strong influence on his work.
 During the final action scene when the statue of the Virgin Mary is destroyed, the action music transitions to "Overture" from Messiah by George Frideric Handel.
 This was the idea of editor David Wu who felt that it would break up the numbing effect of the kinetic violence.